Apple released a built-in parental control package for their devices that were on version iOS 12 or above.

 Overview of Setup:

-In order to utilize Apple's iOS 12 update to parental controls, you'll need to have a child set up.
-If your child is already set up, please skip this step.
+In order to utilize Apple's iOS 12 update to parental controls, you'll need to have a child set up in Family Sharing.

 You are able to add more than one parent, and each would serve as the privilege holder and have control of these settings from their respective devices -- as long as the parent Apple IDs are linked.

-Start by accessing Settings on the primary parent device (iPhone or iPad).
-From here, you'll want to tap 'Set up Family Sharing'.
+Start by accessing Settings on the primary parent device that is an iPhone or iPad.

 You're able to add up to 6 children with Family Sharing.